Themichaelreimer/medistat/README.md

 - Performing CI checks to enforce various code quality metrics and conditions (eg, tests passing, linting, static analysis)
 - Ensuring builds are easily repeatable and correctly automated
 - Continuous updating of production as `main` gets updated
-- Automatically and continously deploying successful builds of open pull requests to https://pr{{PR NUMBER HERE}}.medistat.online
+- Automatically and continously deploying successful builds of open pull requests to `https://pr{{PR NUMBER HERE}}.medistat.online`.
+EG: `https://pr37.medistat.online`
     - Link to the deployed branch-under-review is automatically posted as a comment by a bot, when all checks are successful
     - Deployments for all open PRs get continuously updated until closed
     - Once PRs are merged or closed, their resources are all freed.